tu-delft-library/rdm101-book/_sources/modules/module0.md

 :height: 100
 ```

-The textbook used by UC Berkeley's popular Data 8 class.
+eLearning course about the importance of good research data management (RDM)

 +++
-Explore this book {fas}`arrow-right`
+Explore this course {fas}`arrow-right`
 :::

 :::{card}